xie186/Writing_in_the_Science/Week1.md

 One example of laser interferometry in action is it can be used for the measurement of the drift of a micro cantilever over time.

-One example of laser interferometry in action is it can measure of the drift of a micro cantilever over time.
+> Answer: Laser interferometry can be used to measure the drift of a micro cantilever.

-> Answer: Your answer cannot be more than 10000 characters.
+For example, laser interferometry can be used to measure the drift of a micro cantilever.

 15. Question 15